h2oai/wave/website/docs/guide.md

 This documentation assumes that you have some familiarity with the Python programming language.
 You don't have to be an expert, but it might be harder to learn both H2O Q and Python at the same time.

-If already know Python, but you have no experience authoring web apps, you'll probably find H2O Q a fun and easy way to get started, without the hassle of learning HTML, CSS, Javascript and client-server programming.
+If you already know Python, but have no experience authoring web apps, you'll probably find H2O Q a fun and easy way to get started, without the hassle of learning HTML, CSS, Javascript and client-server programming.

-If you have some experience building web apps using other frameworks in Python (or even any other language), you'll find that H2O Q offers an approach quite different from traditional client-server or request-reply architectures.
-The programming model is much simpler, functional (in the functional programming sense), and lets you reason about your code in terms of a single tier (server-only) as opposed to 2-tier (client and server).
+If you have some experience building web apps using Python (or even other languages), you'll find that H2O Q offers an approach quite different from traditional client-server or request-reply programming.
+The mental model is much simpler, functional (in the functional programming sense), and lets you reason about your code in terms of a single tier (server-only) as opposed to two tiers (client and server).
 Additionally, H2O Q offers straightforward ways to integrate realtime features into your apps using the same programming model.